You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Depakote Cp is a drug marketed by Abbott and is included in one NDA.

 The generic ingredient in DEPAKOTE CP is divalproex sodium.
 There are eighteen drug master file entries for this compound.
-Forty-two suppliers are listed for this compound.
+Forty-four suppliers are listed for this compound.
 Additional details are available on the divalproex sodium profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Depakote Cp